jadonv/Arcade-Marquee/README.md

 # What the Installer Does

-The combined installer reproduces the working **v3.0 base installation** and then applies the working **v3.2.1 animation layer**.
+The combined installer reproduces the working **v3.0 base installation** and applies the working **v3.2.1 animation layer**.

 It:

 1. Removes the older WLED/custom USB marquee hooks.
 2. Installs/checks the Pixelcade artwork tooling.
-3. Downloads the Pixelcade artwork collection if needed.
+3. Downloads the Pixelcade artwork collection if required.
 4. Checks the existing artwork collection for updates.
 5. Synchronizes artwork into Batocera's native DMD paths.
 6. Enables `dmd_real`.